Program in brief

 - Books and supplies ($200-$400)

-Interns are expected to provide for their own housing and living expenses, transportation (with the exception of travel to MDS site rotation, physical examination and individual health insurance.
-Optional on-campus intern housing may be available through the university.
-(2013-14 costs unavailable at this time.)
+Interns are expected to provide for their own health insurance, housing and living expenses and transportation to and from supervised practice sites (with the exception of travel to MDS site rotation).

 Financial aid options

 Students in the Bluffton dietetics internship are not eligible for federal loans, but students with existing federal loans are eligible for deferment while enrolled in the ISPP internship.
-Private loan funding is available through Education First Credit, Sallie Mae and Sun Trust.
-Apply through Bluffton's financial aid office.
-Contact Cathy Yoakam at 419-358-3276 with questions.
+Private loan funding is available through Education First Credit, Sallie Mae and Sun Trust, and may be available through other lenders.
+Apply through Bluffton's financial aid office, 419-358-3276.

-Non-residential interns who withdraw prior to the first day of orientation are eligible for 100 percent refund of tuition and fees.
-For interns living on campus, refunds will be adjusted to cover the costs of apartment rental and meals while the intern was on campus.
+Interns who withdraw prior to the first day of orientation are eligible for 100 percent refund of tuition and fees.
 For interns withdrawing after the first day of orientation and prior to the completion of the internship, refunds will be handled on a case-by-case basis through the office of adult and graduate studies.